sachaker/aud.io/README.md

 Simply speak into the microphone and out comes the same audio, only your voice is now that of your selected speaker.

 It can learn new output with a day of training and is robust to pretty much any input you throw at it.
-Its technology is bordering on the frontier of what is out there and is certainly the only readily implementable platform for social purposes.
+Its technology is bordering on the frontier of what is out there and is certainly the only readily implementable platform for entertainment purposes.

 ## Demo